 Baseball’s 3,000 hit club is as sacred as its 500 home run club.

-Only 30 players have ever reached 3,000 hits in Major League Baseball.
-The most recent was Ichiro Suzuki.
+Only 31 players have ever reached 3,000 hits in Major League Baseball.
+The most recent were Adrián Beltré and Ichiro Suzuki.
+Let me talk about Ichiro for a moment.

 What makes Ichiro’s accomplishment more impressive is that he did it all after age 27.
 He spent the first nine seasons of his career playing baseball in his home country of Japan.
 In fact, he amassed 1,278 hits in Japan’s version of the American Major Leagues.